ctate/tooly/README.md

 # Install a package
 npm install @tooly/resend

-# Use with Vercel AI SDK
+# Use with AI SDK
 import { generateText } from "ai";
 import { openai } from "@ai-sdk/openai";
 import { createVercelAITools } from "@tooly/resend";